-Upon arrival at Changi Beach, everyone heads to the sea shore.
+Upon arriving at Changi Beach, the contingent heads to the sea shore.
 Here, two things happen simultaneously.
-(1) Sand from the beach is collected and put into the urns for Dou Mu Niang Niang and Nine Emperor Gods.
+(1) Sand from the beach is collected and put into the censers for Dou Mu Niang Niang and Nine Emperor Gods.
 “Wu Fang Qi” (五方旗) is placed on the beach to call the Five Generals.
-(2) The urns are brought to the sedan chair, where devotees have placed it on a mat to dedicate incense, tea and other offerings.
+(2) The censers are brought to the sedan chair, which devotees have placed on a mat to dedicate incense, tea and other offerings.
 The basket with incense and a lit lamp are also brought along.

 After that, all participants kneel down.
-Mr Ng’s son, Albert, reads the sutra which is used to invite the NEG to come down.
+Mr Ng’s son, Albert, reads the chant which is used to invite the Nine Emperor Gods and Dou Mu Niang Niang.

-After got “Sheng Bei” (聖杯), Mr. Ng and Mdm.
-Lim dedicate incense.
-While Madam Lim was offering incense, she went to trance and “Guan Yin” (观音) came down.
+After obtaining a “Sheng Bei” (聖杯) with the divination blocks, Mr. Ng and Mrs. Ng dedicate incense.
+While Mrs. Ng was offering incense, “Guan Yin” (观音) descended upon her.

-After that, everything is packed back up and the temple leaves the beach.
-Incense is placed in the tubs for tubs for Dou Mu Niang Niang and Nine Emperor Gods.
-Ah Xiang strikes the magical rope for the sedan chair, Guan Yin and Qi Tian Da Sheng
+After that, the contingent packs the ritual paraphernalia, and leaves the beach for the festival tentage.
+Incense is placed in the censers for Dou Mu Niang Niang and the Nine Emperor Gods.
+Ah Xiang strikes the magical rope to clear the way for the sedan chair, Guan Yin, Xuan Tian Shang Di and the Qi Tian Da Sheng.

-Upon arrival back at the temple, the sedan chair pays respects at all altars, then is carried back into the inner room and the deities are sent off.
+Upon arriving back at the temple, the sedan chair pays respects at all the altars, before it is carried back into the inner room and the deities leave their spirit mediums.

-In the pictures above, Guan Yin and Qi Tian Da Sheng are send off
+In the pictures above, Guan Yin and Qi Tian Da Sheng leave their spirit mediums.

 After the receiving, devotees come to the festival area to pay respects to the Nine Emperor Gods and other deities in the temple, offering incense, fruits, and tea.